-- have accepted a Small Grants Horticulture Start Up scheme contract within 30 calendar days of the offer date and adhere to all the requirements - ensure you have only purchased items relating to your contract after you have accepted the contract offer - ensure all items purchased with support are on the premises at the time you submit your claim - submit the claim using the grant claim page on your RPW Online account by the claim deadline in your contract 31 March 2024
+- Have accepted a Small Grants Horticulture Start Up scheme contract within 30 calendar days of the offer date and adhere to all the requirements. - Ensure you have only purchased items relating to your contract after you have accepted the contract offer.

-- we will issue a maximum of 2 reminders for any outstanding claims via your RPW Online account prior to the closing date - submit evidence all the outcomes have been completed - submit evidence of planning permission and SuDS approval if required
+- Ensure all items purchased with support are on the premises at the time you submit your claim. - Submit the claim using the Grant Claim page on your RPW Online account by the claim deadline in your contract. - We will issue a maximum of 2 reminders for any outstanding claims via your RPW Online account prior to the claim deadline. - Submit evidence all the outcomes have been achieved. - Submit evidence of planning permission and SuDS approval if required.

-A claim is not considered valid unless it has been submitted via the grant claim form and until all supporting documentation has been submitted.
+A claim is not considered valid unless it has been submitted via the Grant Claim form and until all supporting documentation has been submitted.

+We will confirm to you when the Grant Claim form is available.
 You can submit your claim at any time once the investment has been completed and outcomes achieved.
-Claims will be processed for payment from 1 October 2023.

-Supporting documentation at claim
+Supporting Documentation at Claim